filchyboy/taskmaster-bridge/README.md

 The setup process is smart about environment variables:
 - If credentials are found in your environment, they'll be used automatically
 - You'll only be prompted for values that aren't already set
-- The project key is always prompted for to keep it configurable per project
+- The project key is always configurable per project

 #### Jira Configuration
 If you choose Jira, you'll be prompted for: